LilaShiba/resume2023/README.md

-# ✨Kyle James✨
+# ✨Lila James✨

 📍 Brooklyn, New York, United States
-📧 kjams@gatech.edu
+📧 ljames678@gmail.com

 ## 💁‍♀️ About Me
-Hi there! 👋 My name is Kyle and I'm a computer scientist with a passion for education and technology. 🖥️ When I'm not coding, you can usually find me spending time with my Shiba Inu 🐕, exploring the city, or reading a good book.
+Hi there! 👋 My name is Lila, and I'm a computer scientist with a passion for education and technology. 🖥️ When I'm not coding, you can usually find me spending time with my Shiba Inu 🐕, exploring the city, or reading a good book.

 As a cancer survivor 🎗️ and a member of the trans community 🌈, I am deeply committed to promoting diversity and inclusivity in all areas of my life.
 Whether I'm working on a coding project, teaching a class, or just enjoying time with friends, I strive to create a welcoming and supportive environment for everyone around me.